 Vienna, the capital of Austria, is arguably one of the grandest capitals in Europe.
 I’ve visited this beautiful city five times over the years and have gotten to know it fairly well.
-My most recent visit was during a river cruise from Budapest (Hungary) to Nuremberg (Germany) with Viking Cruises.
+My most recent visit was during a river cruise from Budapest (Hungary) to Nuremberg (Germany).
 The ship stopped in Vienna for a full day and I took my partner, who’d not been there in a long time, out on a walking tour of Vienna to show my take on the city; from its historic grandeur to its vibrant, trendy side.
 There’s a countless number of things to see and do in Vienna and a stay of at least a few days is recommended, but if you’re short on time, for instance, if you’re on a Danube river cruise, then here’s what you can do in Vienna in a day.
 Vienna is perfect for walking and there are many lovely cafés to stop at along the way.

 We started our walk at the Karlsplatz U-Bahn station.
-Along the way, we passed Vienna’s main highlights such as the Museum Quarter, Hofburg and St. Stephens Cathedral, and ended at one of my favourite parts of Vienna: the Danube Canal.
+From there, we continued past Vienna’s main highlights such as the Museum Quarter, Hofburg and St. Stephens Cathedral, and ended at one of my favourite parts of Vienna: the Danube Canal.

-Our Vienna walking tour covered a distance of approximately 12km and we did it comfortably within a day.
+Our self-guided Vienna walking tour covered a distance of approximately 12km and we did it comfortably within a day.

 The Ring and Museum Quarter

-We started our walking tour of Vienna at the Karlsplatz U-Bahn (metro) station and continued to our first stop, the Opera House.
+We started our Vienna walking route at the Karlsplatz U-Bahn (metro) station and continued to our first stop, the Opera House.
 Originally called the Vienna Court Opera, this magnificent building has a history dating back to the mid-19th century.
 If you have the time, sign up for a tour inside (or even better, buy a ticket for a performance) as it really is stunning!

 From here, we strolled down the Opera Ring road (Opernring) and entered the Burggarten (Burg Gardens).
 Inside this compound is one of my favourite Viennese cafés, the Palmenhaus.
 We stopped here for an ‘Einspänner’ (a Viennese coffee comprised of two shots of espresso and whipped cream) before continuing to the Museum Quarter.